 Many attendees from all sectors of the British farming and agriculture industry attended the award presentation and lunch.
 The presentation was followed by a tour of Eastwood Farm, which highlighted some of the reasons why Edward won the Silver Lapwing in 2017.

 Giles Mounsey-Heysham of Castletown Estate Farms on winning the Silver Lapwing award; ‘I am very honoured to be presented with the Silver Lapwing Award, against such stiff competition.
 It is a testament to my team at Castletown Estate and this will motivate us to continue our conservation work on the farm.
 We will be proud to hold the Lapwing for the next year and feel privileged to be part of this award’.

 To win this prestigious and longstanding award, a farm has to demonstrate a real commitment to species and habitat conservation and be able to show how they integrate their environmental management in their overall farm business.
 Understanding and conserving historic aspects of the farm is also important.

 In addition, consideration is given to the farm’s approach to conserving natural resources; this includes good soil management, the protection of water quality and efficient use of water and energy.
 These are all areas that the judges consider on their tour of the competition finalists.
-2016 marks the 8th year the awards have been sponsored by Waitrose and the FWAG Association is very grateful for their continued support.
+The 2018 celebrations marks the 10th year the awards have been sponsored by Waitrose and the FWAG Association is very grateful for their continued support.